A Comprehensive Guide to COVID-19

 - The Matthew Foundation’s COVID-19 Online Virtual Series

-- The Matthew Foundation has an upcoming webinar that will provide an opportunity to learn about Mental Wellness in People with Down syndrome & I/DD during COVID-19.
-The webinar will be held on Saturday, May 30th at 1:00PM.
-Dennis McGuire, LCSW, PhD, and Allan Reiss, Professor of Psychiatry & Behavioral Sciences will be presenting.
-Please register here.
+- The Matthew Foundation hosted a webinar on Saturday, May 30th, 2020, that provided an opportunity to learn about Mental Wellness in People with Down syndrome & I/DD during COVID-19.
+Dennis McGuire, LCSW, PhD, and Allan Reiss, Professor of Psychiatry & Behavioral Sciences presented.
+A recording is available here.

 General COVID-19 Resources